Measles, also called rubeola, is a viral respiratory disease and one of the most highly contagious diseases known.

 But Wasn't Measles Eliminated?

-Measles is still common around the world, with approximately 20 million cases and nearly 150,000 deaths each year.
+Measles is still common around the world, with approximately 20 million cases and approximately 134,200 deaths each year.
 Measles can come into our country easily through visitors or when Americans travel abroad and bring it back.

 Measles was declared eliminated in the United States in 2000.
 But since then, declining immunization rates have resulted in a concerning and rising number of cases in our country.
 Last year, there were 644 cases of measles in the United States-about ten times the average annual number between 2001 and 2011.